sentric/hannibal/README.markdown

 2. Copy `<project>/conf/hbase-site.template.xml` to `<project>/conf/hbase-site.xml` and adjust it.

+3. Build the project using the build script indside the root folder of the project: `./build`

-3. Run the start script inside the root folder of the project: `./start`
+4. Run the start script inside the root folder of the project: `./start`

-The first time you start, the script will fetch all requirements to build and run the the application via [sbt](http://www.scala-sbt.org/), so it will take a few minutes to build.
+The first time you build, [sbt](http://www.scala-sbt.org/ will fetch all requirements to build and run the the application, so it will take a few minutes to build.

 When the application has started, you can access the WEB UI at: <http://localhost:9000>